 Edward T. McMahon, American Greenways Program

-The greenway will eventually result in a 40-mile linear trail system along Spring Creek.
+- The Spring Creek Greenway will eventually result in a 40-mile linear park and trail system along Spring Creek.
 Outdoor recreational activities include canoeing and kayaking with launches, equestrian trails, natural surface and paved multiuse trails, parking areas, picnic areas and playgrounds, rest areas, anchor parks with unique features, nature centers, and more.

 While Precinct 4 can only focus on acquiring property on the south side of Spring Creek (Harris County), Bayou Land Conservancy has worked diligently with Montgomery County to secure much of the property on the north side of the creek.